prasanna12510/gamesparks-docs/MARKDOWN/SDK Center/ActionScript.md

 ## Initialising the SDK

 All calls to GameSparks are managed through a connection to the server.
-To create a new connection you can create an initialise a GS object using it's builder methods.
+To create a new connection you can create and initialize a GS object using it's builder methods.

 We recommend you create a single static instance of the GS object in your game.